devtimi/PairDrop/README.md

 1. Adjust settings in the `CONFIGURATION` section of `index.php`
 2. Create a directory for PairDrop Rooms on your server (e.g. `/drop/`)
 <small style="color:#f00">Ensure PHP has write permissions for this directory</small>
-3. Upload the confiugred `index.php` into the `/drop/` folder
+3. Upload the configured `index.php` into the `/drop/` folder
 4. Done!

-Open your browser and navigate to the URL where you created the directory in Step 1.
+Open your browser and navigate to the URL where you created the directory in Step 2.
 Enter a room code and start sharing files!

-## What is this repository?

-This is a fork of [PairDrop.org](https://pairdrop.org/) with some additional changes / features.
-The original author of PairDrop.org calls the software Open-Source in several locations, but left absolutely no contact information on the website.
-I welcome contact from the original author, whose name is unknown.

-In the spirit of Open-Source I wanted to share my modifications, so I've done so with this "fork".
-I have also removed references to calling this functionality "AirDrop-like" because it's not even close and there's [AirDrop.net](https://airdrop.net) for that.
+## Requirements

+- PHP 7.4+
+- Write permissions

+## Live Demo

+Until I hear from the original author, navigate to the [PairDrop.org](https://pairdrop.org) website to find the live demo links.
+Keep in mind that their live demo does not [feature this fork's changes](#what-is-different-here).